Jeppeerixon/Jeppeerixon/README.md

 - 👀 I’m interested in ...
 Parkour & Python
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... @jeppeerixon
+- 📫 How to reach me ... @jeppeerixon on instagram

 <!---
 jeppeparkour/jeppeparkour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.